-The Buddhist version of the Dark Night of the Soul is little advertised (for obvious reasons) but universally experienced by advanced mediators.
+The Buddhist version of the Dark Night of the Soul is little advertised (for obvious reasons) but universally experienced by advanced meditators.
 In Buddhist terminology the Dark Night is called the dukkha-nana (dukkha meaning suffering, and nana, pronounced "yah-nuh," meaning knowledge.)

-In the tradition there have been many formulations of this process found in both the Theravada and Mahayana.
+In the tradition, there have been many formulations of this process found in both the Theravada and Mahayana.
 The experience of the Dark Night is a process where the mediator becomes inconsolable where nothing in life feels worthwhile, and everything seems pointless to an intensity that seems bottomless.
 It’s an experience of the fundamental suffering of duality causing a crisis of identity.
-The duration of this process varies from days to years and “some may get run over by it on one retreat, fall back, and then pass through it with no great difficulties some time later.
+The duration of this process varies from days to years and “some may get run over by it on one retreat, fall back, and then pass through it with no great difficulties sometime later.
 Others may struggle for years to learn its lessons” (Ingram, 2007).
-In the Zen tradition this stage is called 'rolling up the mat' because the yogin find they can no longer meditate and wants to quit the whole process.
+In the Zen tradition this stage is called 'rolling up the mat' because the yogin finds they can no longer meditate and wants to quit the whole process.